-The specific medical needs of a cruise ship are dependent on variables such as: ship size, itinerary, anticipated patient mix, anticipated number of patients' visits, etc. These factors will modify the applicability of these guidelines especially with regards to staffing, medical equipment and the ships' formulary.
-Quality medical care on cruise ships is enhanced by the following guidelines:
+The specific medical needs of a cruise ship are dependent on variables such as: ship size, itinerary, anticipated patient mix, anticipated number of patients' visits, etc. These factors will modify the applicability of these guidelines especially with regards to staffing, medications, equipment and supplies.
+Quality medical care on board cruise ships carrying over 100 persons is enhanced by the following guidelines:

 GUIDELINE 1: MEDICAL FACILITY

-1.1 Contains adequate space for diagnosis and treatment of patients with 360° patient accessibility around all beds / stretchers
+1.1 Contains adequate space for diagnosis and treatment of patients with 360° patient accessibility around at least one bed.